Rbfinch/predate/README.md

 ## What is this?

 Many CLI applications take an input file and generate an output file and/or write some value(s) to standard out, with various options set by the user. `predate` is a simple example of how to test that the application is producing correct output given the arguments specified on the command line.
+Whilst there are libraries that can be used to test CLI applications, `predate` is a simple example of how to do this without the need for additional dependencies, and where the commands and expected output are conveniently specified in a YAML file.

 `predate` is used to test the output of `grepq` (<https://crates.io/crates/grepq>), and record the execution time of `grepq` commands to avoid performance regression.
+Whilst `predate` is specific to testing of `grepq`, the code should be easily adapted for testing other CLI applications.

 ## Requirements

 - `predate` has been tested on Linux and macOS.
-It might work on Windows, but it has not been tested.
+It might work on Windows, but it has not been tested
 - Ensure that Rust is installed on your system (<https://www.rust-lang.org/tools/install>)
 - If the build fails, make sure you have the latest version of the Rust compiler by running `rustup update`